 Many people struggle when it comes to saving money.
-A lot of people aren’t sure how to save money.
+A lot of people need to figure out how to save.
 Society tells us to spend and keep up with the Joneses.
 If you want to save money, you have to do the opposite.
 You can do different things to help you get your finances on track.
-In today’s post, I will share with you 18 awesome tips on how to save money.
+In today’s post, I will share 18 awesome tips on how to save money.

 How to Save Money

 1. Divvy Up Your Paychecks